mikeocool/bbox/README.md

     * implement basic projections
 * clean input error messaging
 * add http api
-* --buffer args to expands or contracts the size
 * Text description of Bbox - get closest major city to all four corners and center, and the dedup to describe “12km x 12km box 45 km north east of Minneapolis